About THE BADBOOB

 Do your dreams come true?

-My name is Nick “BADBOOB” Rubinoff.
+My name is Nick “BADBOOB” Rubinoff:

-Despite a complicated childhood, I discovered kick ass music (thanks to my family): The Clash, Santana, REM, Led Zeppelin, Jimi Hendrix, AC/DC, Alice In Chains, Radiohead, Metallica, Portishead, Massive Attack, The Grateful Dead, Pink Floyd, The Beatles, James Brown, Miles Davis, Dave Brubeck… And to my grandparents who adored classical music: Bach, Beethoven, Mozart, Tchaikovsky to Dean Martin, Frank Sinatra, and Sammy Davis Jr.
+Despite an interesting childhood, I discovered kick ass music (thanks to my family): The Clash, Jethro Tull, Santana, REM, Led Zeppelin, Jimi Hendrix, AC/DC, Alice In Chains, Radiohead, Metallica, Morcheeba, Sex Pistols, Portishead, Massive Attack, The Grateful Dead, Frank Zappa, Pink Floyd, The Beatles, James Brown, Miles Davis, Dave Brubeck, John Coltrane, Thelonious Monk, Vampire Weekend.

 Starting drums in third grade, I experienced trouble finding bandmates with similar tastes.
 Heavily inspired by the likes of Slipknot, Suicidal Tendencies, Slayer, The Descendants, Minor Threat, TOOL, Korn, System of a Down, Rage Against The Machine, Death Grips, and Black Flag, I sought themes of aggression, politics, and dark human nature.
 Due to a lack of attention during childhood, I also desired to be a frontman- a difficult task for a drummer.